LSSTDESC/tom_desc/README.md

 rebuild and redploy the image; the image only needs to be redeployed if we have to add prerequisite packages, or if we want to update the OS software for security patches and the like.
-The actual TOM software is deployed at `/global/cfs/cdirs/m1727/tom/deploy_production/tom_desc`.
+The actual TOM software is deployed at `/global/cfs/cdirs/desc-td/SOFTWARE/tom_deployment/production/tom_desc` (with the root volume for the web server in the `tom_desc` subdirectory below that).
 Right now, that deployment is just handled as a git checkout.
 After it's updated, things need to happen *on* the Spin server (migrations, telling the server to reload the software).
 My (Rob's) notes on this are in `rob_notes.txt`.

 ### Steps for deployment

 This is assuming a deployment from scratch.
 You probably don't want to do this on the production server, as you stand a chance of wiping out the existing database!
+For the passwords obscured below, look at the `0022_ro_users.py` migration file in `tom_desc/elasticc/migrations`.

 - Create a secrets volume with
      - django_secret_key equal to something long and secure
-     - postgres_password equao to fragile
+     - postgres_password equal to fragile
+     - postgres_elasticc_ro equal to <the right password>
-     - postgres_ro_password equal to SOMETHING
+     - postgres_elasticc_admin_ro equal to <the right password>
 - Create the postgres workload at spin.
-  - image: registry.services.nersc.gov/raknop/tom-desc-postgres
+  - image: rknop/tom-desc-postgres
   - env vars
-      - POSTGRES_DATA_DIR=/var/lib/postgresql/data
       - POSTGRES_PASSWORD_FILE=/secrets/postgres-password
       - POSTGRES_USER=postgres
+      - POSTGRES_DB=tom_desc
   - volume: persistent storage claim mounted at /var/lib/postgresql/data
       - Size to request: hard to say.
 I put in 1024GB.
   - Bind-mount a volume to mount the secrets described above mounted at /secrets